Treatment Choices: Long-Lasting Effect vs Temporary Control

 - Moderate to severe body odor significantly affecting daily life

-- Want permanent solution, don't want repeated treatments
+- Want long-lasting solution, don't want repeated treatments

 - Willing to accept short recovery period for long-term results

-💡 Dr. Liu's Recommendation: "Looking at the long term, minimally invasive surgery is the most economical and effective choice.
-One treatment, lifetime benefit."
+💡 Dr. Liu's Recommendation: "Looking at the long term, minimally invasive surgery tends to be the most economical and effective choice—one treatment with sustained long-term improvement (individual results may vary)."

 Long-Term Cost Comparison: 10-Year Analysis